Slain Syrian cleric's burial at Islamic site sparks controversy

 Video from the funeral, broadcast live on state television, showed crowds of men carrying his white-draped casket into the mosque.

-Buti was assassinated on Thursday evening while delivering his weekly religious lecture at a neighbourhood mosque in central Damascus, in an attack state media labelled a "terrorist suicide bombing".
+Buti was assassinated on Thursday evening while delivering his weekly religious lecture at a neighborhood mosque in central Damascus, in an attack state media labeled a "terrorist suicide bombing".

 Rebel groups denied responsibility for the bombing, arguing they would never attack a mosque.